GA4 Setup in 30 Minutes: Events, Conversions & Reporting (2026)

 |---|---|---|

-| Acquisition | Traffic acquisition, User acquisition | Understand how users find you |
+| Acquisition | Traffic acquisition, User acquisition | Understand how users find you (pair with UTM parameters for accurate attribution) |

 | Engagement | Events, Conversions, Pages and screens | Measure user interaction |